Media Studies A Level

 Two exams taken at the end of the second year:

-Exam 1, worth 35% consists of 2 sections.
-There will be one question based on analysing an unseen media product, where students will be assessed on their ability to apply media language, and one question comparing the representation in two media products, One which is a set text and one which is unseen.
-The second section will consist of two questions based on Media industries and audiences.
+Exam 1: worth 35%, consists of 2 sections.
+Section A is based on analysing an unseen media product, where students will be assessed on their ability to apply media language, and one question comparing the representation in two media products, One which is a set text and one which is unseen.
+Section B is based on Media industries and audiences.

-Exam 2: worth 35% consists of three parts.
-There will be one question each on the two crime dramas studied during year 13, One question comparing mainstream and alternative magazines and one question on online media (Zoella and Attitude)
+Exam 2: worth 35%, consists of three parts.
+Section A on the two crime dramas studied during year 13; Section B responding to mainstream and alternative magazines; and Section C concerning online media (Zoella and Attitude)

-Non Exam Assessment- (NEA) worth 30% (practical work, done individually)
+There is also Non Examination Assessment- (NEA) worth 30% (practical coursework, completed individually)

 Future course and possible careers: